deculler/cs262b-sp20/index.md

 {% endcapture %}
 {% assign dates = dates | split: " " %}

 This is a tentative schedule.
-Specific readings are subject to change as new material is published.
+Specific readings are subject to change as student interests are better understood.

 <a href="#today"> Jump to Today </a>